accountability

 I love you, America.
 I love your Constitution, it’s Bill of Rights.
-I believe they are divinely inspired.
+I believe they are Divinely inspired.
 I love those who served to keep you free.
 I love those who died in that service.

 I was a Marine for four years.
 I was also a New York City Transit Police Detective; I retired after twenty-six years.